pm-lab-polito/EnvForDigitalProjectDelivery/project-management-api/README.md

 # Project Management API

-Every endpoint and specification is not final, it may until the development is complete.
+Every endpoint and specification is not final, it may change until the development is complete.
 For more details about endpoints

 ## API Endpoints